-The Type 3271 and Type 3277 Actuators are partly completed machinery as defined in the Machinery Directive 2006/42/EC or the Directive 2008 No. 1597 Supply of Machinery (Safety) Regulations 2008.
+The Type 3271 and Type 3277 Actuators are partly completed machinery as defined in the Machinery Directive 2006/42/EC and Directive 2008 No. 1597 Supply of Machinery (Safety) Regulations 2008.

-Referenced documentation
+Referenced documents

 The following documents apply in addition to these mounting and operating instructions: